CRYPT-ON-IT/HardeningBox/README.md

  You can, for example, transform a CSV file into PowerPoint Slides, or an Excel File.

+ You can even transform a pdf benchmark into a CSV file, wich is very useful.

  ## Requirements

 You can install python requirements by launching this command :